-Examples could include adding traditional Christmas themes to both the envelope and inserts such as Father Christmas, reindeers, holly, mistletoe, carols, etc. Another popular idea is to shape the mailing in Christmas shapes, e.g. a present, shaped like a Christmas tree or Father Christmas’ sleigh, etc.
+Examples could include adding traditional Christmas themes to both the envelope and inserts such as Father Christmas, reindeers, holly, mistletoe, carols, etc. Another popular idea is to shape the mailing into Christmas shapes, e.g. a present, shaped like a Christmas tree or Father Christmas’ sleigh, etc.

 3) Publicise a Christmas event

 Particularly for organisations with local premises to the mailshot recipient why not publicise a Christmas event?
 Everybody loves Christmas-themed events and it’s an ideal way to promote your business.
 This is particularly apt for a retail business who can also entice customers into their store in the hope of making extra sales.

 In terms of mailing, a simple flyer containing the event information will usually suffice and this can be mailed to targeted customers on the database.
 For an event, there is also a potential approach to print off some extra flyers and promote these in the streets to encourage people to walk into the event.

 4) After Christmas Sales and the New Year

 Within a Christmas, mailshot could be coupons, discounts and vouchers relating to after Christmas sales.
 Many people receive money for Christmas and are intent on spending it in the period from Boxing Day and into the New Year in the sales.
 So why not include within a Christmas mailshot some offers for after Christmas to capture this market potential?